While there has been significant progress for the LGBTQ+ movement in recent years, there is still some stigma attached to trans dating.

 - Learn about the trans community.
 The internet is full of resources and information about trans people.
 A date is supposed to be fun and where two people get to flirt and know each other, rather than the Spanish Inquisition.
 If you’ve got questions, hit the ‘net or, better still, if you have trans friends, ask them any questions that you might want answered.

-What do you want from your relationship with a Transgender Person?
+What do you want from your relationship with a Transgender or Transsexual Person?

 Asking yourself what you want from your relationship can be a great place to start.
 The person you’re dating, trans or not, has feelings, a past and a future.
 Be respectful of those and you can enjoy spending time together and discovering that vital, emotional connection and sculpting on a beautiful common future.